doyedele1/finance-tracker/client/README.md

-# # Finance Tracker
+# Finance Tracker

-This is a finance tracking app.

-The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.0.
+This is a finance tracking app generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.0.

 ## Development server